muritane/coordination-architecture/excecutional_literacies.md

 - False removal errors (breaking a load-bearing node) dominate
 - tolerated inefficiency errors (keeping a redundant node)
 when you cannot see the whole system.

+### Invariant B (Model Error Prior)
+> **Assume the model is wrong in some way you did not enumerate.**

+This is not humility.
+It is a structural prior under drift, novelty, and incomplete observability.

+Execution-safe reasoning therefore prefers:

+- **bounded probes** over irreversible commits,
+- **containment** over optimization when uncertainty is unmodeled,
+- **instrumentation for surprise** (not just metrics for performance),
+- **kill-switches and escape hatches** where tail impact is discontinuous.

 ---